drupalprojects/examples/STANDARDS.md

 Examples uses the `phpcs` tool to allow for checking PHP coding standards.
 We use the `drupal/coder` project for Drupal-specific coding standards.

-We also use `eslint` for JavaScript coding standards.
+We also use `eslint` for JavaScript coding standards, and `csslint` for CSS.

 Examples has a `phpcs.xml.dist` file at the root of the project. phpcs uses this file to specify the current coding standards 'sniffs' which code in the project